g-insana/ortho2tree/README.md

 [test yaml configuration file](test.cfg)

 ## Analysis of UP2022_05 QfO mammals

-(presented in the paper *Improved selection of canonical proteins for reference proteomes*)
+The `ortho2tree` analysis described in the manuscript "Improved selection of canonical proteins for reference proteomes" of eight QfO ([Quest for Orthologs](https://questfororthologs.org/)) mammal proteomes, based on [UniProtKB](https://www.uniprot.org/) data (release UP2022_05).

 See the folder [MS_figures_src](MS_figures_src) for datafiles and .R code to recreate the figures in the manuscript